-These options are used by the Network Station to load the kernel file and configuration files.
+The Network Station uses these options to load the kernel file and configuration files.
 The Network Station reads these options even when using the DHCP protocol.

 8 Here is the declaration of the network

 You must adhere to the TCP/IP network conventions.
 Be sure to use the right network address and mask.